 Welcome to my site!
-I am a scholar of global communication based at Stanford University and working on journalism, civil society and digital technologies.
+I am a scholar of global communication based at Stanford University working on journalism, civil society and digital technologies.

-I am currently the Director of Research at Stanford University’s Digital Civil Society Lab, a Research Scholar in the Stanford Center on Philanthropy and Civil Society (PACS), and a Faculty Affiliate of the Center for African Studies.
+I am currently the Director of Research at Stanford University’s Digital Civil Society Lab, a Senior Research Scholar in the Stanford Center on Philanthropy and Civil Society (PACS), and a Faculty Affiliate of the Center for African Studies.
 Prior to joining Stanford, I completed my PhD in the School of Media and Communication at the University of Leeds in 2016.
 In the Spring of 2022, I was a Visiting Fellow in the Department of Media and Communications at the London School of Economics and Political Science (LSE).

 My research explores the multifaceted legacy of colonial power relations on contemporary media representations, journalistic practices, associational life, and digital networks.
 Disciplinarily, my scholarship sits at the intersection of global communication, journalism studies, critical/cultural studies, African studies, postcolonial/decolonial theories, and critical tech studies.